o-fedorov/antialias/README.md

 The options are as follows:

 - `source_files` is a list of source files to parse.
+- `script_directories` is a list of directories to search for executable scripts.
 - `underscore_to_dash` is a boolean flag to replace underscores with dashes in the function names.
 - `keep_original_name` allows to use both the original function name and the